Efficient Multi-Cycle Folded Integer Multipliers: Conclusion

 \section{Conclusion}

-Various applications require a fractional number of multiplications per clock cycle, e.g., 3.5, where 7 multiplications are performed per 2 cycles.
-The conventional way of dealing with such cases is to utilize complete multipliers for these multiplications.
-This means that one of these multipliers will be underutilized.
-This approach is not optimal since it requires more area than necessary and does not take full advantage of the allocated resources.
-This work presents a range of multi-cycle unsigned integer multipliers, which offer an alternative to using single-cycle multipliers, which would be underutilized.
-The proposed designs provide significant area savings for various applications, as well as some energy savings.
+Fast combinational multipliers can consume significant silicon area power, especially for large-bit widths.
+The area can be minimized by implementing resource sharing (such as folding), which may be suitable for applications that do not require an output every cycle.

-Three main architectures are proposed in this work, each having different variations that can increase the area savings provided.
-The general approach of all our designs relies on the same concept: separating multiplication into three stages (PPM, compressor, and the final adder) and then applying resource sharing and pipelining to reduce the area complexity.
-Multiple architectures are used for each of these stages, which contribute to the area efficiency.
-MCIM designs are designed to maximize the area savings that can be provided for any application.
-Our architectures target specific types of applications with regard to the multiplication bit width, target frequency, and required TP.
+Although FPGA-focused multi-cycle multipliers and multiply-accumulate units have been widely researched, previous studies do not address ASIC-specific multi-cycle multiplications.
+This work demonstrates the benefits of multi-cycle multiplication for the area and energy efficiency as opposed to using single-cycle multipliers, which would, otherwise, be underutilized.

-The feedback architecture contains a feedback loop that increases the degree of resource sharing that is applied but limits the maximum frequency.
-It is often the optimal choice for applications running that do not require very high frequencies.
-This architecture can be used with any CT $\geq$2, making it suitable for a wide range of applications.
-The feed-forward architecture does not contain any feedback loops, allowing it to achieve very high frequencies while maintaining a lower area complexity than complete multipliers.
-This architecture is only area-efficient for a CT of 2, and it is the optimal architecture for applications requiring high frequencies.
-The Karatsuba architecture is optimized for large multiplications.
-They are often the optimal choice for multiplications with bit widths $\geq 128 \times 128$.
-The Karatsuba architecture contains a small feedback loop, thus, it is suitable for both low- and high-frequency applications.
-However, the feed-forward designs will always be faster since it can be continuously pipelined.
-The Karatsuba designs are optimal for a CT of 3.
+We propose the feedback, feedforward, and Karatsuba Multi-Cycle Integer Multipliers (MCIM), which are optimized for different application requirements.
+The feedback architecture is often the optimal choice for applications running that do not require very high frequencies and can be used with any CT (Cycle-Time) $\geq$2.
+The feedforward architecture is optimal for high-frequency applications with a CT of 2.
+The Karatsuba architecture, optimized for large multiplications, is often the optimal choice for bit width $\geq 128 \times 128$ and is suitable for both low- and high-frequency applications with a CT of 3.